-- (a) documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin;67 - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; and - (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable - - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and
+- (a) Documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin: - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; and

-67 See section 167(3) of the Customs Duty Act.
+&lt;sup>77 For both the SADC EPA and SACU-EFTA the EUR 1 Movement Certificate is required.
+See section 167(3) of the Customs Duty Act.

-- (v) costing records showing the calculation of the ex-works cost as defined in the relevant ITA. - (e) the relevant ITA form obtained from the customs authority in terms of rule 9.9, filled in by the exporter to the extent possible before clearance of the goods; and - (f) if the exporter is not the producer of the goods, a declaration of origin by the producer complying with the relevant ITA or, if not required by the ITA, complying with rule 8.7(1) to the extent possible before clearance of the goods.
+- (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable- - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost as defined in the relevant ITA; - (e) the relevant ITA form obtained from the customs authority in terms of rule 9.9, filled in by the exporter to the extent possible before clearance of the goods; and - (f) if the exporter is not the producer of the goods, a declaration of origin by the producer complying with the relevant ITA or, if not required by the ITA, complying with rule 8.7(1) to the extent possible before clearance of the goods.